 Habits Of Character/Emotions: Certain habits are an expression of our character.
 For example, helping people in need, trusting people, being honest, a friendly manner, time management, cleanliness, tidiness, etc. Since these habits also have an essence of feeling and emotion, they are also called emotional habits.

 Habits are hard to change.
 That’s a fact.
 So, even as you prepare to break a

 We brush our teeth regularly to avoid going to the dentist.
 We check our email first thing at work in order to help us organize our day.
 Bad habits are no different.
 They too have a function.
 This routine that we fall back on helps us to get through our daily life without having to think too much about the next step.
 These habits sustain us without us having to give it a second thought.
 Identifying what prompts the habit is the first step to nipping it.

 2. You Can’t Simply Ignore It

 Trying to ignore a bad habit might sound like a good idea but the opposite is more likely to lead you to success.
 To break a bad habit, increase your awareness of what you are doing in the first place.
-Experts suggest that it helps a lot if you can understand the behavior and its cause before you try to change it.
+Experts suggest that it helps a lot if you can understand the behavior and its cause before you

 3. Record It